Last Modified: November 18, 2014

 Arbitrators conducting arbitrations on the Site agree to be bound by these Rules.

-When the Parties agree to arbitrate under these Rules by participating in an arbitration on the Site, the Parties thereby authorize the assigned arbitrator (the "Judge" or "Arbitrator") to administer the arbitration in accordance with these Rules.
-The authority and duties of the Judge are established in these Rules.
+When the Parties agree to arbitrate under these Rules by participating in an arbitration on the Site, the Parties thereby authorize the assigned arbitrator (the "Arbitrator") to administer the arbitration in accordance with these Rules.
+The authority and duties of the Arbitrator are established in these Rules.

-The the dispute will be heard and determined by one Judge.
+The dispute will be heard and determined by one Arbitrator.

-A Party can initiate an arbitration (the "Plaintiff") under these Rules by going to the Site and clicking the appropriate button, providing all the information requested, and signing online the Agreement to arbitrate provided by eQuibbly.
+A Party (the "Claimant") can initiate an arbitration under these Rules by going to the Site and clicking the appropriate button, providing the information requested, including submitting the legal or registered name and email address for the Respondent or their representative if there is one, and signing online the Agreement to arbitrate provided by eQuibbly.

 Unless the Parties state otherwise, all claims and counterclaims will be deemed to be denied by the other Party.

-After submitting a dispute for arbitration and a proposed resolution, no new or different claim or counterclaim can be made in the arbitration hearing, unless the Judge allows it, but any clarifications or additional information can be provided during the hearing.
+After submitting a dispute for arbitration and a proposed resolution, no new or different claim or counterclaim can be made in the, unless the Arbitrator provides their consent.
+At the Arbitrator's discretion, the Arbitrator may consider any additional information provided during the arbitration.

-The Judge will have the power to determine any question of fact, law, good faith, or dishonesty.
+The Arbitrator will have the power to determine any question of fact, law, good faith, and dishonesty.

 The arbitration and related communications are private proceedings.
-Only the Parties and their representatives and the Judge may access the virtual arbitration room.
-Other persons, such as witnesses, may access the virtual room only with the written permission of both Parties or the Judge.
+Only the Parties and their representatives and the Arbitrator may access the virtual arbitration room.
+Other persons, such as witnesses, may access the virtual room only with the written permission of both Parties or the Arbitrator.

 Except as required by law, The Parties and their representatives will maintain the confidentiality of the arbitration and the proceedings, and will not rely on, or introduce as evidence in any subsequent arbitral, judicial or other proceeding the following, unless for purposes of enforcing the Arbitral Award: